Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-01.md

 The [Killer App](https://en.wikipedia.org/wiki/Killer_application) for SPAs was Gmail.
 Gmail is a single web page that lists your email, views email, sends email and more all within a single HTML document.

 SPAs are the way web pages of more than minimal complexity are created these days.
-These days every page you view in a browser is like loading and running a new application!
+These days when you visit a web site you are loading a single HTML file that displays many different views that provide the experience of a fully interactive multipage site.

 ![dilbert-killer-app.gif.png](dilbert-killer-app.gif.png)

 ## What is React

 React is one of the most popular web frameworks available today and with good reason.
-It's fast efficient and has a great workflow.
+It's fast efficient and has a great workflow and developer experience.

 React uses functional reactive programming to solve many of the headaches of creating user interfaces.

 It's also popular with all of the big name companies.